Monday, 28 July 2014

 A deal on raising the U.S.'s debt ceiling may fall apart over the issue of taxes on hedge fund managers.

-Congressional Republicans and the White House are at odds over the latter's insistence that a deal include revenue-raising measures as well as budget cuts.
+Vice President Joe Biden had been leading talks with Congressional Republicans for weeks before the latter quit those meetings, apparently over the White House's insistence that a deal include revenue-raising measures as well as budget cuts.
 Among those revenue measures could be the elimination of the carried-interest loophole, which allows alternative investment managers to pay only the 15% capital-gains tax rate on their performance fee income.